-Outline Your Pout: Make a Lasting Mark with Permanent Lip Liner and Lip Stain
+Outline Your Pout: Make a Lasting Mark with Permanent Lip Liner and Full Lip Color

-With cosmetic tattooing, you can wake up all ready to go and forget about any need for touch-ups or re-application throughout the entire day.
-You’ve probably heard about permanent eyeliner and eyebrows, but in the era of all-things lip — thank Kylie Jenner and Khloe Kardashian for that — it’s no surprise lip tattoos are one of the hottest beauty trends of the year.
+You’ve probably heard about permanent eyeliner and eyebrows, but in the era of all-things lip — thank Kylie Jenner and Khloe Kardashian for that — it’s no surprise that lip tattoos are one of the hottest beauty trends of the year.

 Sometimes referred to as “micropigmentation,” permanent makeup is the process of implanting pigments into the skin to create the look of cosmetics.
 In short, it’s tattooing for cosmetic purposes.
 Permanent makeup has been around for ages, with women enhancing their faces through tattooing procedures since at least the 1930s.